finbourne/lusid-sdk-csharp/sdk/docs/AggregationApi.md

             try
             {
-                // [EARLY ACCESS] GetQueryableKeys: Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.
+                // GetQueryableKeys: Query the set of supported \"addresses\" that can be queried from the aggregation endpoint.
                 ResourceListOfAggregationQuery result = apiInstance.GetQueryableKeys(page, limit, filter);
                 Debug.WriteLine(result);
             }